-(1) a licensed foster home or any home authorized under the law for the provision of foster care or group care or use as a protective residence;
+A. a licensed foster-care home or any home authorized under the law for the provision of foster care, group care or use as a protective residence;

-(2) a facility operated by a licensed child welfare services agency; or
+B. a facility operated by a licensed child welfare services agency;

-(3) a facility provided for in the Children's Shelter Care Act [32A-9-1 to 32A-9-7 NMSA 1978].
+C. a facility provided for in the Children's Shelter Care Act [32A-9-1 NMSA 1978]; or